YOGA CAN BE USED AS A THERAPY:

 Yes if appropriate.
 We can lengthen sessions to allow for hands-on treatment and a yoga practice.
 Prices by arrangement.

 What does a session cost?

-After your initial consultation we will agree a way to work together and the cost will depend on your requirements.
+At your initial consultation we will agree a way to work together and the ongoing cost will depend on your requirements.
 Many clients find better results from booking a number of sessions and making the committment to make lasting changes.